jibreil/kingk22/tada/tada_qmk_guide.md

 make tada68:<name>:flashbin
 ```

-Where `<name>` is the name of the directory you created in step 2, following from our example where the name of the foler was `clack` you would run `make tada68:clack:flashbin`.
+Where `<name>` is the name of the directory you created in step 2, following from our example where the name of the folder was `clack` you would run `make tada68:clack:flashbin`.

 ![clack](clack.png)